India's Forex reserves remain fourth largest globally, says RBI Governor

 "Foreign portfolio investment, after remaining in exit mode during Q1:2022-23, turned positive in July 2022.
 Along with several other measures undertaken in July, the Reserve Bank has also used its foreign exchange reserves accumulated over the years to curb volatility in the exchange rate," Shaktikanta Das said.

-In the week of July 22, foreign exchange reserves got depleted by another $1.152 billion.
+In the week to July 22, foreign exchange reserves got depleted by another $1.152 billion.

 Exports of travel and transport services also improved in Q1 FY23 on a year-on-year basis, the central bank said.